alephium/www/src/content/news/the-leman-network-upgrade-time-to-check-your-nodes-5f8a9297a4dd/index.md

 ---
 date: 2023-03-01T14:54:01.680000Z
-description: Are you sure you have everything updated?
-A lot has been done since the previous announcement.
-Here is what you need to do!
+description: "The Leman Network Upgrade: Time to check your Nodes!
+Ensure you have everything updated with the latest changes and prepare for the upcoming network upgrade."
-spotlight: false
+seoDescription: "Alephium Leman Network Upgrade - time to check your nodes.
+Ensure everything updated with latest changes and prepare for upcoming network upgrade."
 featuredImage: image_466c174731.jpeg
 title: 'The Leman Network Upgrade: Time to check your Nodes!'
 ---